 Applicants granted interviews will be notified, and a date of interview will be arranged.
-Although travel expenses will be the responsibility of the applicant, free lodging will be provided for the night prior to the interview.
+Travel expenses will be the responsibility of the applicant.

 Click here to download the application in PDF format.
 All inquiries regarding the Cardiology Fellowship Program should be directed to:

 Research is a vital part of the section of cardiology and all Electrophysiology fellows are encouraged to participate in ongoing research projects.

 Patel P, Banchs JE, Stevenson RT, Patel ND, Naccarelli GV, Wolbrette DL, Samii SM , Penny-Peterson ED, Gonzalez MD.
 “Distal Balloon Occlusion Allows Epicardial Lead Placement in a Tortuous Branch of the Great Cardiac Vein”.
 J Interv Card Electrophysiol.
 Accepted for publication October 2008.